French 100 mm naval gun: Usage

-The 100 mm has been sold abroad, and is used by the navies of Argentina, Belgium, China, Portugal, Turkey, Brazil, Saudi Arabia, Bulgaria & Germany (mounted on Köln-class frigates and Hamburg-class destroyers; both classes are now retired), and others.
+The 100 mm has been sold abroad, and is used by the navies of Argentina, Belgium, China, Portugal, Turkey, Brazil, Saudi Arabia, Bulgaria, Malaysia & Germany (mounted on Köln-class frigates and Hamburg-class destroyers; both classes are now retired), and others.
 Belgian Wielingen-class frigates equipped with the system were sold to Bulgaria in 2004-2008.

+Applications

+Below is a list of ship classes fitted with the weapon.